Extragradient methods for mean field games of controls and mean field type FBSDEs: Introduction

 \subsection{Organization of the paper}

 In Section \ref{section: FBSDE} we start with some reminders on MFGs of controls.
 Then we expose the numerical scheme proposed in this particular context.
 We give explicit convergence rates and in particular show that whenever the game is displacement monotone, strongly in the controls, linear convergence is achieved.
 Then, we extend our results to the general case of \eqref{general fbsde introduction} by taking inspiration from the former case study.
 In section \ref{section: common noise} we treat the case of mean field type FBSDEs with an independent common noise.
 Formally the presence of a common noise does not impact monotonicity, consequently the extension is straightforward.
-In a last short section, we present some numerical results illustrating the convergence bounds obtained in the previous sections.
+In a last short section, we introduce a particle method based on this approach and give explicit convergence rates.
+Then we present some numerical results illustrating the convergence bounds obtained in the previous sections.